 - Provide technical assistance, resources, and equipment in support of speed enforcement. - Deploy a combination of high-visibility enforcement and PI&E to reduce speed-related crash injuries and fatalities in North Dakota. - Use speed enforcement as a trigger violation to seat belt and impaired driving violations during Click It or Ticket and Drive Sober or Get Pulled Over. enforcement periods.
-(See OP4021205-04) - Purchase radar/LIDAR units, where warranted, for use by state and local law enforcement agencies to facilitate the use of speed enforcement as a trigger for seat belt and DUI violations.
+(See enforcement projects OP4021305-04 and 4101303-01) - Purchase radar/LIDAR units, where warranted, for use by state and local law enforcement agencies to facilitate the use of speed enforcement as a trigger for seat belt and DUI violations.